-Though Dangerous Speech usually describes members of the out-group or target group, some of it never mentions them, instead characterizing members of the in-group as insufficiently loyal, or even traitorous, for being sympathetic to the out-group.
+Though dangerous speech usually describes members of the out-group or target group, some of it never mentions them, instead characterizing members of the in-group as insufficiently loyal, or even traitorous, for being sympathetic to the out-group.
 During atrocities, in-group members seen as disloyal are often punished as severely, if not more severely, than members of the out-group.
 In the Rwandan genocide, for example, for the most part Hutus killed Tutsis, but so-called “moderate” Hutus were also often killed by their fellow Hutus, for helping Tutsis or apparently wanting to do so.
-The radio station RTLM spread the message “kill or be killed,” which both supported the idea that killing Tutsis was an act of self-defense and also the notion that Hutus who did not take part in the killing would themselves be killed (Yanagizawa-Drott, 2014, p.
+In the months before the 1994 genocide in Rwanda, the Hutu-led radio station RTLM spread the message “kill or be killed,” which both supported the idea that killing Tutsis was an act of self-defense and also the notion that Hutus who did not take part in the killing would themselves be killed (Yanagizawa-Drott, 2014, p.
 1946).
 As Mary Kimani (2007, p.
 113) notes, “RTLM, as well as political leaders, made it clear that killing ‘the enemy’ was the duty of every Rwandan.”

-Such messages were also common in the years leading up to the genocide.
-In December of 1990, Kangura, a pro-Hutu newspaper whose editor was later convicted for incitement to genocide in the Media Trial described above, published the “Hutu Ten Commandments,” which called Tutsi a “common enemy” and asserted that Hutus who formed romantic or business relationships with Tutsis were traitors.
-Hutus sympathetic to Tutsis, in other words, posed a threat to the unity and survival of the Hutu people.
+Such messages were also common earlier, in the years leading up to the genocide.
+In December of 1990, Kangura, a pro-Hutu newspaper whose editor was later convicted for incitement to genocide in the Media Trial described above, published the “Hutu Ten Commandments,” which called Tutsi a “common enemy” and asserted that Hutus who formed romantic or business relationships with Tutsis were traitors.10 Hutus sympathetic to Tutsis, in other words, were depicted as a threat to the unity and survival of the Hutu people.

-Even the most inflammatory message is unlikely to inspire violence if its audience is not already susceptible to such messages – for any number of reasons.
-A group may be fearful about past or present threats of violence, or may be “on edge” due to a social environment that is already saturated with fear-inducing messages.
-For example, mobs of people have lynched 33 innocent victims in India since 2017 after false rumors of roving child traffickers spread throughout the country (Saldanha, Hazare, and Rajput, 2018).
-Economic hardship, alienation, unresolved collective trauma, or social norms in favor of obedience to authority may also make people more susceptible to Dangerous Speech.
+Even the most inflammatory message cannot inspire violence if its audience isn’t susceptible to such notions.
+A group may be fearful about past or present threats of violence, or already saturated with frightening messages.
+Economic hardship, alienation, unresolved collective trauma, or social norms in favor of obedience to authority may also make people more susceptible to dangerous speech.

-Dangerous Speech is often false, so audiences are more vulnerable to it when they can be duped into believing what’s false – or are not skilled at distinguishing lies from truth.
+Dangerous speech is often false, so audiences are more vulnerable to it when they can be duped into believing what’s false – or are not skilled at distinguishing lies from truth.
 As false content propagates more and more widely online, it can lead to violence, and it seems to diminish participation in civic life.
-Researchers are trying to understand why people are more or less easily convinced by lies – to learn how to change this for the better.
-A study published in September 2018 (Shen et al.) indicates that Internet skills, photo-editing experience, and social media use were significant predictors of image credibility evaluation.
-In other words, people with less experience on digital media are more likely to be duped by false content.
+Researchers are trying to understand why people are more or less easily convinced by lies, to learn how to change this for the better.
+A 2018 study indicated that Internet skills, photo-editing experience, and social media use were significant predictors of image credibility evaluation (Shen et al., p.
+20).
+In sum, people with less experience on digital media are more likely to be duped by false content.

-Sometimes, speakers use specific language that isn’t dangerous in itself, but can render other messages more dangerous, by binding the members of a group more tightly to each other, to the group itself, and/or to its leader, or by strengthening distinctions between the in-group and the out-group.
-A common form of this binding speech is “kinship talk,” language that gives a sense of familial belonging to members of a group.
+Sometimes, speakers use language that isn’t dangerous in itself, but can render other messages more dangerous, by binding the members of a group more tightly to each other, to the group itself, and/or to its leader, or by strengthening distinctions between the in-group and the out-group.
+A common form of this binding speech is language that gives a sense of familial belonging to members of a group.
 In some cases, for instance, this talk tells them that they are bound by blood, not just politics.
-Such messages can amplify the effects of hallmarks of Dangerous Speech.
+Such messages can amplify the effects of hallmarks of dangerous speech.

 Most messages reach many types of people, and each receives them somewhat differently.
 Some people are much more willing and able to commit violence, for instance, though almost anyone can do so under certain circumstances, especially when they perceive an imminent threat to themselves or their fellow human beings (Leader Maynard and Benesch, 2016, p.
 78).
 When analyzing speech for dangerousness, we try to predict its effect on the groups or individuals who are most susceptible, or most likely to commit violence.